 Under the project "Coastal Embankment Improvement Project (CEIP-1), contract Package-01 consist of four polders.
 Every Polder has at least one automatic CC block manufacturing plant for the sake of harden concrete block production.
 A mixture of cement, water, sand and aggregate is called concrete.
 One major and significant item of concrete product is cement named 'Portland Cement' because after hardening the product resembles a natural limestone quarried at Portland, in England.
 That block will use for river bank erosion protection, embankment slope protection.
-Polder 32 has two automatic CC block manufacturing plants.
-One is located at Rupsha and the other is located at Pankhali.
+Polder 33 has one automatic CC block manufacturing plant located at Mongla.